jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

     end
 ```

+As can be seen, irrespective of the thread in which we use, the same Environment with be utilised.
 Alas we a left with a [race condition](https://en.wikipedia.org/wiki/Race_condition) when running our tests, which both attempt to read and write the same environment variable in parallel.

 So how should we go about resolving this issue?